ChaosRinkHan/OpenFiles/FDM.md

     -   The data lifecycle maps well onto a typical research or experiment timeline
     -   Planned and effective DM is becoming a feature of modern research
 -   Product data management
+    -   (Almost) synonymous with – version control – configuration management
+    -   Safety-critical industries may have regulatory requirements to keep versions of documents, engineering drawings etc. for decades
 -   Test data management
+    -   In data-driven service industries (e.g. retail analytics), data used to train or develop classifiers or other insights needs to be managed in the same way
+    -   Particularly important for provenance questions - reasoning

 ## Components